foosel/foosel.github.io/content/blog/2025-02-05-five-of-my-favourite-lifehacks/index.md

   relative: true
 tags:
 - lifehack
-- neurodiversity
+- neurodivergent
 ---

-For a couple of years now I've had the sneaking suspicion that I'm neurodiverse.
+For a couple of years now I've had the sneaking suspicion that I'm neurodivergent.
 And while I still don't have a diagnosis, there are several things
 I use to cope with my brain constantly going *BRRRRRR*, thinking (and worrying) about everything while forgetting important things, and I thought some of those might also be helpful to others.